loglux/vpnpolicy/README.md

     s_conf = conf_path + "static.csv"

-You can comment out a domain using # symbol if you want to exclide them from the process.
+You can comment out a domain using '#' symbol if you want to exclide them from the process.

-Use '@' symbol at the begining if you want to grab subnets for the domains (xxx.xxx.xxx.xxx/xx)
+Use '@' symbol at the begining if you want to grab subnets (xxx.xxx.xxx.xxx/xx) for the chosen domain.

-You can comment out rules.nvram_commit() if you don’t want to save your rules in the router’s memory
+You can comment out 'rules.nvram_commit()' if you don’t want to save your rules in the router’s memory

-and comment out in rules.client_restart(client) to prevent VPN client from restarting.
+and comment out in 'rules.client_restart(client)' to prevent VPN client from restarting.

 ### Start